School of Humanities and Sciences

 Current Research and Scholarly InterestsOur goal is to understand how brain circuits mediate motivated behaviors and how maladaptive changes in these circuits cause mood disorders.
 To achieve this goal, we focus on studying the neural circuits for pain and addiction, as both trigger highly motivated behaviors, whereas, transitioning from acute to chronic pain or from recreational to compulsive drug use involves maladaptive changes of the underlying neuronal circuitry.

 Current Research and Scholarly InterestsThe Chidsey group research interest is to build the chemical base for molecular electronics.
 To accomplish this, we synthesize the molecular and nanoscopic systems, build the analytical tools and develop the theoretical understanding with which to study electron transfer between electrodes and among redox species through insulating molecular bridges

 William R. Kenan Jr. Professor and Professor of Molecular and Cellular Physiology

 Current Research and Scholarly InterestsSynthesis, functionalization and applications of nanoparticle bioprobes for molecular cellular in vivo imaging in biology and biomedicine.
 Linear and nonlinear difference frequency mixing ultrasound imaging.
 Lithium metal-sulfur batteries, new approaches to electrochemical splitting of water.
 CO2 reduction, lithium extraction from salt water

-Vice Provost for Faculty Development, Teaching and Learning and Professor of Physics
+Vice Provost for Faculty Development, Teaching and Learning, Freeman-Thornton Chair for the Vice Provost for Undergraduate Education and Professor of Physics

 Current Research and Scholarly InterestsExperimental & Observational Astrophysics and Cosmology